Five+ Federal Infrastructure Programs Every Planner Should Know

 EPA is also in the process of developing a major $27 billion Greenhouse Gas Reduction grant program funded by the IRA.
 Early guidance from the Biden Administration indicates that states, localities, and Tribes will have access to $7 billion in support for projects through a Zero-Emissions Technology Fund Competition.
 We expect the application window to open in summer 2023.

 Additional IRA funds will support a $1.5 billion urban forestry program administered by the U.S. Forest Service and $2.6 billion at NOAA for coastal community resilience.
 Details on these programs are expected in the first half of 2023.

 Biking, Walking, Transit, and Safety Planning Programs

 Technical assistance is a key component of this program and will provide hands-on planning support to economically disadvantaged communities with the greatest need.
 The technical assistance program — formally known as Thriving Communities — is a joint U.S. Housing and Urban Development and U.S. Department of Transportation effort.
-Thriving Communities offers two years of deep-dive to selected communities to help them plan and develop a pipeline of comprehensive transportation, housing, and community development revitalization activities.
-Interested applicants must submit a letter of interest together with community partners by December 6.
+Thriving Communities offers two years of deep-dive assistance to selected communities to help them plan and develop a pipeline of comprehensive transportation, housing, and community development revitalization activities.
+Interested applicants were asked to submit a letter of interest together with community partners in December 2022.